More on the New York Border

 Honoured Sir, I suppose you will have an account of our arrival before you can receive this.
 I should have wrote by Jacobson had I known he was going so soon.
 We had an agreable passage of 28 Days & landed at Weymouth, 130 Miles from London, and passed through as fine a Country as any in England, which would have pleased me more had I been well, but the Cold which I had when I left Boston, lasted me the whole passage & has somewhat reduced me.
 I have not yet got rid of the Cough, but, hope I shall soon, as the Weather is very fine and has been so ever since our arrival in England.
 I was not at all Sea Sick.

-I have delivered most of your Letters, & have seen Sir F Bernard who has nearly recovered his health,1 he has been very kind & obliging.
-Mr Gambier introduces me to My Lord Hillsborough to Morrow Morning.
+I have delivered most of your Letters, & have seen Sir F Bernard who has nearly recovered his health,

 You will excuse to my Brothers & Sisters & Aunt my not writing & assure them it wasnt through want of affection.
 I hope by the next Vessel to get a little more settled when I will write them all.
 Your dutiful Son,